How to choose an international school in Singapore for young students?

 United World College of South East Asia (UWCSEA)

 Founded in 1971, UWCSEA is one of the world's leading 16 United Colleges in Singapore.
-Having two campuses (Dover and Tampines) in Singapore, with more than 5,000 students from 101 countries, it offers courses from kindergarten to Grade 12, including IGCSE courses for Grades 9-10 and IB Diploma courses for Grades 11-12.
+Having two campuses (Dover and East) in Singapore, with more than 5,000 students from 101 countries, it offers courses from kindergarten to Grade 12, including IGCSE courses for Grades 9-10 and IB Diploma courses for Grades 11-12.

 3